cyverse-de/vice-loading/README.md

 * VICE_DOMAIN - The public-facing base URL for VICE, used for extracting subdomain information.
 * APP_EXPOSER_HEADER - The HTTP Host header value for accessing the app-exposer service API.
 * INGRESS - The URL to the Kubernetes Ingress.
-* UI - The relative path to the built UI that the server should serve up on `/`.
-It's relative to the index.js file in the `server/src/index.js` file.
 * DEBUG - Optional, can contain a comma-separated list of modules in src for which to enable debug logging.
 Can also be set to `*`.

 A sample `.env` file is provided at `server/.env.example`.
 All `.env` files should be blocked from being checked in by the `.gitignore`, but make sure you don't accidentally check in a file with sensitive info.